National Museum of Natural History, France: The Grand Gallery of Evolution

-The National Museum of Natural History has been called "the Louvre of the Natural Sciences".
+The MNHN has been called "the Louvre of the Natural Sciences".
 Its largest and best-known gallery is the Grand Gallery of Evolution, located at the end of the central alley facing the formal garden.
 It replaced an earlier Neoclassical gallery built next to the same by Buffon, opened in 1785, and demolished in 1935.
 It was proposed in 1872 and begun in 1877 by the architect Louis-Jules André, a teacher at the influential École des Beaux-Arts in Paris.
 It is a prominent example of Beaux Arts Architecture.
 It was opened in 1889 for the Paris Universal Exposition of 1889, which also presented the Eiffel Tower.
 It was never fully completed in its original design; it never received the neoclassical entrance planned for the side of the building away from the garden, facing Rue Geoffroy-Saint-Hilaire.

 The facade of the building was designed specifically as a backdrop for the garden.
 The facade facing the garden is divided into eleven traverses.
-Ten are decorated with sculpted medallions honouring prominent French scientists associated with the museum.
+Ten are decorated with sculpted medallions honouring prominent French scientists associated with the MNHN.
 The central traverse has a larger marble statue of a woman seated holding a book, in a pose similar to that of statue of Buffon facing the building.
 The statues are the work of Eugene Guillaume, a pupil of the sculptor Pradier.

 While the building exterior was neo-classical, the iron framework of the interior was extremely modern for the 19th century, like that of the Gare d'Orsay railroad station of the same period.
-It contained an immense rectangular hall, 55 meters long, 25 wide and 15 meters high, supported by forty slender cast-iron columns, and was originally covered with a glass roof one thousand square meters in size.The building suffered from technical problems, and was closed entirely in 1965.
+It contained an immense rectangular hall, 55 metres long, 25 wide, and 15 metres high, supported by forty slender cast-iron columns, and was originally covered with a glass roof one thousand square metres in size.
+The building suffered from technical problems, and was closed entirely in 1965.
 It was extensively remodelled between 1991 and 1994 and reopened in its present form.

-The great central hall, kept in its same form but enlarged during the modernisation, is devoted to the presentation of marine animals on the lower sides, and, on a platform in the center, a parade of full-size African mammals, including a rhinoceros originally presented to King Louis XV in the 18th century.
+The great central hall, kept in its same form but enlarged during the modernisation, is devoted to the presentation of marine animals on the lower sides, and, on a platform in the centre, a parade of full-size African mammals, including a rhinoceros originally presented to King Louis XV in the 18th century.
 On the garden side is another hall, in its original size, devoted to animals which have disappeared or are in danger of extinction.